sst/sst/www/docs/constructs/AstroSite.about.md

 The `AstroSite` construct is a higher level CDK construct that makes it easy to create an Astro app.
-It provides a simple way to build and deploy the app to AWS:
+It provides a simple way to build and deploy the app to AWS in either `server` or `hybrid` modes:

 - The client assets are deployed to an S3 Bucket, and served out from a CloudFront CDN for fast content delivery.
 - The app server is deployed to Lambda.
 You can deploy to Lambda@Edge instead if the `edge` flag is enabled.
 Read more about [Single region vs Edge](#single-region-vs-edge).